 From preventative care to, pet education and ultrasounds, Dr. Ware and his team strive to provide the recommendations and options for the best possible medical care for your pet.

 Preventative annual exams are essential to provide the best medicine for your pet.
 Through thorough physical examinations, your pet can live longer, healthier lives.

 Preventive exams may also uncover disease earlier through screening tests which can lead to improved treatment prognosis and enhanced quality of life for your pet.

 Senior care and geriatric medicine

-As the quality of veterinary medicine improves, our pets are living longer and happier lives!
-As a results, our pets may exhibit similar age related changes that people experience.
-These conditions can be addressed during our 6 month senior examinations as our pets "get over the hill."
+Did you know that our pets may exhibit similar age-related changes just like we do as we age?
+These conditions can be addressed during our 6-month senior examinations as our pets "get over the hill."

-If you have interest on a specific topic we encourage you to explore our topics page (and if you can't find information, please contact us and we would be happy to provide as much information as you desire!)
+If you have interest on a specific topic we encourage you to explore our current issues, and if you can't find the information that you were looking for, please contact us, and we would be happy to supply the information to you.

 Laboratory testing and diagnostics